aaronbrown1988/MD_workflow/README_running_jobs.txt

-# /Simulation directory notes:             Nov 2012 Mk
+# /Simulation directory notes:             May 2013 mk

 #  Before you can launch jobs, you must first setup your files and create
-your job directories, which you can all do from:
+your job directories, which you can do from:

 /Setup_and_Config

-You can also precheck your input files as well as run a few benchmarks to choose optimal numbers of cores to use for the simulation.
+From there you can also precheck your input files as well as run a few benchmarks to choose optimal numbers of cores to use for the simulation.

 Once you have these set up, you can start all your jobs at once with:

-./start_all_jobs
+./start_all_jobs.sh

 In order to stop your jobs use either:

-./stop_all_jobs_gently
+./stop_all_jobs_gently.sh

 or

-./stop_all_jobs_immediately
+./stop_all_jobs_immediately.sh

 The advantage with the first option is that it does so more cleanly as well as being able to be restarted with:

-./custom_start_all_production_jobs
+./custom_start_all_production_jobs.sh

 While the jobs are running, one can monitor their progress by using:

-./monitor_all_jobs
+./monitor_all_jobs.sh

 This program will tag all crashed jobs with a 'pausejob' file for restarting.